Attention, Please! Adversarial Defense via Activation Rectification and Preservation: Attention-based Adversarial Defense

 \section{Attention-based Adversarial Defense}

 The above data analysis demonstrates that successful adversarial perturbation leads to significant visual attention change.
 Our defense solution is therefore motivated to restrict the attention change to improve adversarial robustness.
-Specifically, observations from data analysis correspondingly inspire the three components in the proposed attention-based adversarial defense framework (as illustrated in Fig.~\ref{fig:framework}): (1) attention rectification, to guide the attention area of original samples to the ground-truth area; (2) attention preservation, to punish the deviation of attention area from adversarial to original samples; and (3) adversarial training sample selection, to add moderately strong adversarial samples into the training set to prevent overfit as well as improve robustness.
+Specifically, observations from data analysis correspondingly inspire the two components in the proposed attention-based adversarial defense framework (as illustrated in Fig.~\ref{fig:4}): (1) attention rectification, to guide the attention area of original samples to the area where the real object exists; (2) attention preservation, to punish the deviation of attention area from adversarial samples to original samples.